A Guide to A Georgia Uniform Motor Vehicle Accident Report

 Who fills out an accident report in Georgia?

 If a death results from a motor vehicle accident, then in addition to the standard accident report, a specialized team with advanced training in accidents resulting in death is sent to investigate.
 In larger jurisdictions, such as Atlanta, this may be a team employed by the local law enforcement departments.
+If you have lost a loved on in a car accident, please contact one of our compassionate Duluth wrongful death lawyers.

 On Georgia and federal highways and in rural jurisdictions (which do not have certified teams in-house), the Georgia State Patrol will send a Specialized Collision Reconstruction Team (SCRT).
 These SCRT teams consist of highly trained law enforcement technicians who are experts in performing forensic accident investigations.
 SCRT teams produce sophisticated reports that are often used in criminal prosecutions for vehicular homicide and are available in civil cases through the Georgia Open Records Act.
 There are 5 separate SCRT teams located throughout the state that can respond quickly in all regions.